richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 --- abstract

-TLS 1.2 is in use and can be configured such that it provides good security properties.
-TLS 1.3 use is increasing, and fixes some known deficiencies with TLS 1.2. more of the traffic so that it is not readable by outsiders.
-For these reasons, new protocols that use TLS must require and assume the existence of TLS 1.3.
-As DTLS 1.3 is not widely available or deployed, this prescription does not pertain to DTLS (in any DTLS version); it pertains to TLS only.
+TLS 1.3 use is widespread, it has had comprehensive security proofs, and it improves both security and privacy over TLS 1.2.
+Therefore, new protocols that use TLS must require TLS 1.3.
+As DTLS 1.3 is not widely available or deployed, this prescription does not pertain to DTLS (in any DTLS version);
+it pertains to TLS only.

-This document updates RFC9325 and discusses post-quantum cryptography and fixed weaknesses in TLS 1.2 as a rationale for that update.
+This document updates RFC9325 and discusses post-quantum cryptography and the security and privacy improvements over TLS 1.2 as a rationale for that update.

 --- middle

 # Introduction {#sec-reasons}

+This document specifies that, since TLS 1.3 use is widespread, new protocols that use TLS must require and assume its existence.
+It updates {{RFC9325}}
+as described in {{rfc9325-updates}}.
+As DTLS 1.3 is not widely available or deployed, this prescription does not pertain to DTLS (in any DTLS version);
+it pertains to TLS only.

+TLS 1.3 {{TLS13}} is in widespread use and fixes most known deficiencies with TLS 1.2.
+Examples of this include encrypting more of the traffic so that it is not readable by outsiders and removing most cryptographic primitives now considered weak.
+Importantly, the protocol has had comprehensive security proofs and should provide excellent security without any additional configuration.

 TLS 1.2 {{TLS12}} is in use and can be configured such that it provides good security properties.
-However, this protocol version suffers from several deficiencies, as described in {{sec-considerations}}.
+However, TLS 1.2 suffers from several deficiencies, as described in {{sec-considerations}}.
 Addressing them usually requires bespoke configuration.

-TLS 1.3 {{TLS13}} is also in
-widespread use and fixes most known deficiencies with TLS 1.2.
-Examples of this include
-encrypting more of the traffic so that it is not readable by outsiders and removing most cryptographic primitives considered dangerous.
-Importantly, the protocol has had comprehensive security proofs and should provide excellent security without any additional configuration.

-This document specifies that, since TLS 1.3 use is widespread, new protocols that use TLS must require and assume its existence.
-It updates {{RFC9325}} as described in {{rfc9325-updates}}.
-As DTLS 1.3 is not widely available or deployed, this prescription does not pertain to DTLS (in any DTLS version); it pertains to TLS only.

 This document updates RFC9325 and discusses post-quantum cryptography and fixed weaknesses in TLS 1.2 as a rationale for that update.